Travel eSIMs you may like:

 Cheapest Japan eSIMs - Quick Comparison

 There are quite a few eSIM providers out there now, but when you strip away the marketing fluff, only a handful really stand out for value.
-I’ve compared four of the biggest names: ZenSim (that’s us), Sakura Mobile, Ubigi, and Holafly.
+I’ve compared four of the biggest names: ZenSim (that’s us), Airalo, Ubigi, and Saily.
 Each takes a slightly different approach - some focus on unlimited data, others on low entry prices, and some… well, make it really hard to figure out what you're actually paying for.

 This section breaks down short-term and long-term options to help you find the best eSIM for Japan based on your trip length, data needs, and how much patience you have for confusing websites.